Academic Scholarship Program

 A student's base scholarship level is determined by the high school record and ACT/SAT scores.
 This program simply gives students the opportunity to add to that base.
 NOTE: Scholarship Day performance can only increase (and never decrease) the amount of a scholarship award.

-Initial scholarship levels are determined at the time of application review and admission decisions, with final levels to be determined by early March--after the conclusion of Scholarship Days, and in time for need-based financial aid packaging to begin.
+Initial scholarship levels are determined at the time of application review and admission decisions, with final levels to be determined by the end of February--after the conclusion of Scholarship Days, and in time for need-based financial aid packaging to begin.
 Any new academic information submitted after the initial level is determined can potentially increase the starting offer (e.g., new ACT/SAT scores, new grades), but the Scholarship Days program is best way to enhance your award, with typical enhancement amounts between $500-1,500.

 Science Division & Performance Scholarships

 Results from the Scholarship Program will be announced beginning in mid-February, as decisions are made, with all participants being notified of their final scholarship amounts as soon as decisions are finalized.